SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 #### errors
 *   7 (Invalid parameters)
 *   201 (Not found in database) – if there is no tracker with such device ID belonging to authorized user
-*   252 (Device already corrupted) – if tracker’s source is corrupted
+*   252 (Device already corrupted) – if tracker's source is corrupted

 #### example response with an error:
 ```json